 - World cities

-Using this feature service, prompt the user for a continent, then display the cities in that continent symbolized by population (varying either size or color).
+Using the World cities feature service, prompt the user for a continent, then display the cities in that continent symbolized by population (varying either size or color).
 This scenario is a bit trickier than the others in that there is no continent identifier in the Cities layer.
-To identify the correct cities, you can query the Continents layer to get the polygon geometry of the selected continent, then use a spatial query to find the appropriate features in the Cities layer.
+To identify the correct cities, you can query this Continents feature service to get the polygon geometry of the selected continent, then use a spatial query to find the appropriate features in the Cities layer.

 - Alternative fuel stations

-Using this feature service, prompt the user for a state, then display the alternative fuel stations in that state.
-Use different symbols for the different fuel types.
+Using the alternative fuel stations feature service, prompt the user for a state, then display the alternative fuel stations in that state.
+Use PictureMarkerSymbol to show the fuel types as appropriate icons.
+I've put together a set of free icons that can be downloaded here.

 - 2016 EU Referendum in the UK

-Using this feature service, prompt the user for a region (e.g., Northern Ireland, North East, North West), then display the voting districts in that region based on their remain/leave vote.
+Using this 2016 EU Referendum feature service, prompt the user for a region (e.g., Northern Ireland, North East, North West), then display the voting districts in that region based on their remain/leave vote.
 The remain/leave vote percentages add to 100, so you can safely base your ClassBreaksRenderer on one of the two percentage fields.
 As with the presidential election scenario above, set up vote margin classes like 0-10%, 10-20%, >20% and use shades of one color to depict the remain districts and shades of another color to depict the leave districts.
+Note: this service will not display properly in a SceneView using API version 4.8 or higher.
+So use a MapView or version 4.7 of the API.

-Using this feature service, prompt the user for a basin (e.g., North Atlantic), then create a map that shows hurricanes that developed in that basin.
-The service has a default symbology, but I'd like you to override that symbology with your own using dotted lines rather than solid and a light-to-dark color ramp to indicate the strength of the hurricane.
+Using this Hurricane feature service from Living Atlas, prompt the user for a year, then display hurricanes from that year.
+The service has a default symbology, but I'd like you to override that using dotted lines rather than solid and a light-to-dark color ramp to indicate the hurricane category (look for a field with the alias USA Saffir-Simpson Hurricane Scale).
 You'll find the UniqueValueRenderer class to be helpful.

 This project is one week in length.
-Please refer to the course Calendar, in Canvas, for the due date.
+Please refer to the Canvas course Calendar for the due date.

 - Remember to sign up for a scenario before you start working on it.

-- Edit your e-Portfolio so that it includes a link to your map and post a link to your e-Portfolio through the Assignment 6 page in Canvas.
+- Edit your e-Portfolio so that it includes a link to your map and post a link to your e-Portfolio through the Assignment 6 page.
 (80 of 100 points)

 - Beneath the map or on your e-Portfolio page, provide a short description of your map and reflect on what you learned from the lesson, what you found challenging, and how you might apply what you learned to your work.
 (20 of 100 points)